soundsrc/git-lfs-fcgi/README.md

 		Will match a URL accessed by: "https://<base_url>/var/gitrepos/myrepo.git/info/lfs"

 	root _path_
-		The root path to store LFS objects for this repository.
+		The root path to store LFS objects for this repository, relative to the chroot_path.

 	enable_authentication [yes|no]
 		Whether built-in authentication is turned on for this repository.
 One reason to turn this off is